jlu443/api-yt-dloader-with_subtitles/README.md

 ## API Endpoints

 ### Subtitle Support
-- **Subtitles** This parameter is optional.
+- **Subtitles:** This parameter is optional.
 Keep blank or write false to not need to download subtitles.

 ### Download Video by Resolution
 - **Endpoint:** `/download/<resolution>`